acriach/introtor_workshop/README.md

 This workshop will consist of several small group (~ 5 people) and individual activities on themes relating to the learning objectives.

-1. Activity 1: Meet and Greet Metadata.
+- Activity 1: Meet and Greet Metadata.
-2. Activity 2: Biological Metadata.
+- Activity 2: Biological Metadata.
+- Activity 3: FAIR and Metadata

 ## Introduction